-You can add global actions to any page that supports actions, like the Home page, the Chatter tab, and object pages.
+You can add global actions to almost any page that supports actions.
 Global create actions enable users to create object records, but the new record has no relationship with other records.

-Add Log a Call actions to global layouts to let users record call details from global pages.
-For example, users can log calls from the Home page and the Chatter tab in the full Salesforce site, or the Feed or Groups pages in Salesforce1.
+Add Log a Call actions to global layouts to let users record call details.
+For example, users can log calls from global pages in Salesforce Classic such as the Home page and the Chatter tab, or in Salesforce1 from the Feed or Groups pages.
+In Lightning Experience, Log a Call actions on global layouts display in the Global Actions menu.
 They can also record call details directly from their phone while in Salesforce1.